dorritochan/potterylog/README.md

-# flaskminimum
+# potterylog

-Minimum setup for starting a flask app (https://flask.palletsprojects.com/en/2.2.x/tutorial/)
+A web app for the documentation of the pottery process